YizheChenUT/Doctoral-Degree-Analysis/README.md

 -   `scripts` contains the R scripts used to simulate, address and test data.
 -   `data` contains simulated dataset.

+## Statement on LLM usage

+Aspects of the code were written with the help of ChatGPT.
+The entire chat history is available in `other/llm_usage/usage.txt`.

 ## License

 This project is for educational purposes only.
 Please refer to the [IPUMS USA usage policy](https://ipums.org/) for data-related restrictions.